 the teachers’ standards appropriate to the role undertaken.

-Where the [Name of Committee/Panel/Group of Governors/Trustees] decides that a teacher’s performance has been exceptional, that they have exceeded the majority or all of their objectives and where the teacher has a teaching role, their lessons are observed as outstanding, it may award more pay progression than that awarded to a teacher meeting their objectives and the relevant teachers’ standards.
+Where the Cambois Primary Schooldecides that a teacher’s performance has been exceptional, that they have exceeded the majority or all of their objectives and where the teacher has a teaching role, their lessons are observed as outstanding, it may award more pay progression than that awarded to a teacher meeting their objectives and the relevant teachers’ standards.

 10.0 Posts